-Where a user has to engage their brain and really look for something it requires more concentration which increases frustration levels.
-It interrupts them in achieving their goals and in doing so makes them forget what their goal was in the first place.
+When a user has to engage their brain and really look for something it requires more concentration which increases frustration levels.
+It interrupts them from achieving their goals and in doing so makes them forget what their goal was in the first place.

-So looking at user behaviour and the psychology behind it, it’s possible to create websites which feel natural to use and satisfy users expectations by relying on design principles which are familiar to the user.
-Which is why most websites use a similar structure and layout.
+So looking at user behaviour and the psychology behind it, it’s possible to create websites that feel natural to use and satisfy users’ expectations by relying on design principles that are familiar to the user.
+This is why most websites use a similar structure and layout.
 Anything ‘out there’ is risky as it is likely to confuse users and frustrate them.

 This doesn’t mean you can’t be playful and imaginative with navigation structure as long as it remains simple, familiar and easy to use.

-Where there’s a short interruption in what we see the brain automatically pieces what we’ve seen together, we therefore, don’t notice the break.
-What this means is any slight changes which are located away from the centre of the screen, are almost impossible to see.
+Where there’s a short interruption in what we see the brain automatically pieces what we’ve seen together, we, therefore, don’t notice the break.
+What this means is any slight changes that are located away from the centre of the screen, are almost impossible to see.

 When it comes to error messages and similar, it’s crucial to UX and therefore we use design principles to combat it.
 For example, the use of red in an error message helps them to stand out alongside locating it more prominently in the centre of the screen.

 Brains are very much goal-directed, we focus on the aspects that bring us closer to those aims.
 And we pay little attention to aspects outside them.

 This is commonly known as perceptual blindness.
 It occurs when the user is so absorbed in the task at hand that they fail to recognise what is happening in the background.